 - Make no attempt to repair any equipment

 - Never attempt to oil or lubricate any of your oxygen equipment

 Can I use Vaseline with my oxygen therapy?

 Do I have to pay for my oxygen?

 There are private options as well as government-funded programs.
-Saskatchewan Aids to Independent Living provides funding for specific oxygen “packages” is you meet the testing criteria.
-The testing is done by taking a measurement of you blood oxygen level using one of these methods:
+Saskatchewan Aids to Independent Living provides funding for specific oxygen “packages” if you meet the testing criteria.
+The testing is done by taking a measurement of your blood oxygen level using one of these methods:

 - A blood sample or

 - A pulse oximeter with a sensor that clips on the finger